Phileosopher/commonplace/mgmt-church-worship-rituals.md

   - The bread and wine are brought in front of the altar to be blessed.
 - C: Prayer over the Offerings
 - Eucharistic/Communion Prayer
-  - C/E: a highly ordered set of multiple prayers and sayings that converts the bread and wine into Jesus' physical body and blood (transubstantiation).
+  - C: a highly ordered set of multiple prayers and sayings that converts the bread and wine into Jesus' physical body and blood (transubstantiation).
     - The timing of *when* this happens differs between Catholic and Eastern Orthodox.
   - P: a prayer and meditative song.
 - C: The Lord's Prayer